AstromechZA/BuildingEffectiveCLIApps/slides.md

     > "Logging at debug level due to $MY_APP_ENABLE_DEBUG"

-4. Often a `--flag` is a better choice as they are first class citizens in your CLI
+4. Often a `--debug` is a better choice as they are first class citizens in your CLI and its help menus

 ---